brndncn/js-pacman/README.md

 # js-pacman
+Winter break 2019/20 project.
 [Namco Pac-Man board](https://en.wikipedia.org/wiki/Namco_Pac-Man) emulator currently using [Z80.js](https://github.com/DrGoldfire/Z80.js).
-Work-in-progress, but can currently play Pac-Man when given a ROM zip.
+Can play Pac-Man when given a ROM zip, but support for other games (on the same board) is a work-in-progress.
+I develop with Firefox but try to test with Chrome every so often to make sure it's not abysmal.

 A Heroku instance runs [here](http://js-pac.herokuapp.com/).